MediaComem/docker-brownbag/README.md

   See the difference between running `ps -e` and `docker run --rm ubuntu ps -e`, which will show you all running processes on your machine, and the same as seen from within a container, respectively.
 * **File system isolation:** a container has its own file system separate from your machine's.

-  See the difference between running `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your file system, and all files at the root of the container's file system, respectively.
+See the difference between running the following commands:

+  * `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your file system, and all files at the root of the container's file system, respectively.
+  * `bash --version` and `docker run --rm ubuntu bash --version`, which will show you that the Bash shell in the image is (probably) not the same as your machine's.
+  * `uname -a` and `docker run --rm ubuntu uname -a`, which will show you your machine's operating system and the container's, respectively.
 * **Network isolation:** a container doesn't get privileged access to the sockets or interfaces of another container.
 Of course, containers can interact with each other through their respective network interface, just like they can interact with external hosts.
 We will see examples of this